CoastSnap beach monitoring

-Visit one of our community beach monitoring photo points with your mobile device and follow these steps:
+Visit a CoastSnap photo point with your mobile device and follow these simple steps:

-- Ensure that your mobile device is resting against the left side of the photo-point fixture
+- Push your mobile device up against the left side of the phone cradle.

-- Take a standard photo with your mobile device’s camera, without using any zoom or filter effects
+- Take a standard photo with your mobile device camera, without using zoom or filters.

-- Carefully remove your mobile device from the photo-point fixture
+- Carefully remove your mobile device from the phone cradle.

 Manly Beach (South Steyne)

-Find the CoastSnap photo point at the northern end of Reddall Street above Manly Life Saving Club.
-You can access Reddall Street via the stairs from Marine Parade.
+Find the CoastSnap photo point at the northern end of Reddall Street, above Manly Life Saving Club.
+You can access Reddall Street from the stairs from Marine Parade.

 North Narrabeen Beach

 Find the CoastSnap photo point in Narrabeen Head Reserve on the northern side of the entrance to Narrabeen Lagoon.
-You can access the reserve from the southern end of Peal Place.
+You can access the reserve by the stairs from the car park next to the North Narrabeen lagoon entrance, or from the trail from Peal Place.